 - Syrup can be made ahead.
 Keep in the fridge until ready to use.

 - Make sure NOT to use a non-stick pan when freezing the granite.
-You don’t want to scrape up any non-stick coating while mixing the granite.
+You don’t want to scrape up any non-stick coating while mixing the granita.

-- For storage, transfer the finished granite in an air-tight container.
+- For storage, transfer the finished granita in an air-tight container.
 Enjoy within a week.